 Duolingo Japanese vs. Rocket Japanese

 Compared to Duolingo, Rocket Japanese has been around for many years and is one of the most well-known programs.
 Rocket Japanese is far more comprehensive than Duolingo, and the approach is different from the smartphone app.
-Rocket Japanese is immersive like Duolingo, but grammar is demonstrated through podcast-style lessons.
-The lessons are delivered in chunks, similar to Duolingo, but certain grammatical points are discussed more deeply, helping you understand the language better than with Duolingo.
+Rocket Japanese is immersive like Duolingo, but the grammar is demonstrated through podcast-style lessons.
+The lessons are delivered in chunks, similar to Duolingo, but certain grammatical points are discussed more deeply, helping you understand the language far better than with Duolingo.

 If you are looking to get really good at Japanese, you can use JapanesePod101 or Rocket Japanese together with Duolingo, giving you a chance to practice whenever, wherever, while studying more diligently at home.